How to Find the Transistor PCB Parts You Need for Your Circuit Board Design

 How to Find the Transistor Parts You Need for Your Circuit Board

-When you use the complete set of PCB design tools in Altium Designer, you can do more than just place existing PCB transistor footprints in your PCB.
-Altium Designer includes the complete set of PCB supply chain features you need to find transistor parts, including footprints and specifications for discrete transistor footprints.
-When you’re designing systems with discrete transistors, use the best PCB supply chain tools in Altium Designer.
+When you use the complete set of PCB design tools in Altium Designer, you can do more than place existing PCB transistor footprints in your PCB.
+Altium Designer includes the complete PCB supply chain features you need to find transistor parts, including footprints and specifications for discrete transistor footprints.
+When designing systems with discrete transistors, use the best PCB supply chain tools in Altium Designer.

 ALTIUM DESIGNER®